DeadBranches/logseq-queries-and-scripts/futureEventsTable.md

    * @function futureEventsTable
    * @param {HTMLElement} div - The DOM element where the future events table will be inserted.
    *
-   * @requires logseq-kits
-   * @see {@link https://discuss.logseq.com/t/edit-and-run-javascript-code-inside-logseq-itself/20763|Logseq Kits Installation}
-   *
-   * @usage
-   * To use this script:
-   * 1. Create a page named "futureEventsTable" in your Logseq graph
-   * 2. Add the script inside a JavaScript markdown code block on that page
-   * 3. Add the following macro to your Logseq config.edn file:
-   *   :futureEventsTable ":futureEventsTable "[:div {:class \"kit inline\" :data-kit \"futureEventsTable\" } ]"
-   * 4. Use the macro {{futureEventsTable}} where you want the table to appear *
-   * @returns {void} This function doesn't return a value but modifies the DOM by appending a table to the provided div.
    */
   logseq.kits.setStatic(async function futureEventsTable(div) {
     // Start counting from startDate date into the future.
 You probably want